ManlyElectronics/DomainTracker/README.md

 **Note:** The `domains.json` and `properties.json` files are created automatically when you add your first domain.
 No manual setup required!

+### Quick Deployment

+You can deploy Domain Tracker on any PHP-capable server:
+1. Copy `index.php` and `styles.css` (and optionally `config.xml`) to a folder on your server.
+2. Open the application in your browser.
+3. Add at least one domain using the form—`domains.json` and `properties.json` will be created automatically (no need to create them manually).

+No database or manual file setup is required.

 ### File Structure
 ```
 domain-tracker/